liqotech/liqo/docs/pages/User/Post-Install/post-install.md

 ### Advertisement configuration

-In this section you can configure your cluster behaviour regarding the Advertisement broadcasting and acceptance, and the parameters for the [keepalive check](#keepalive-check):
+In this section, you can configure your cluster behavior regarding Advertisement broadcasting and acceptance, and the parameters for the [keepalive check](#keepalive-check):
 * **OutgoingConfig** defines the behaviour for the creation of the Advertisement for other clusters.
   - `enableBroadcaster` flag allows you to enable/disable the broadcasting of your Advertisement to the foreign clusters your cluster knows